Azure-Samples/azure-opensource-labs/cloud-native/aks-https/Part2ScaleYourApplication/README.md

 ```
 NODE_RESOURCE_GROUP=$(az aks show --name myAKSCluster --resource-group $RESOURCE_GROUP_NAME --output tsv --query "nodeResourceGroup")
 ```
-4. Store the Vnet name as an environment variable by running the following:
+4. Store the VNet name as an environment variable by running the following:
 ```
 AKS_VNET_NAME=$(az network vnet list --resource-group $NODE_RESOURCE_GROUP --output tsv --query "[0].name")
 ```

-5. Store the Vnet ID as an environment variable by running the following:
+5. Store the VNet ID as an environment variable by running the following:
 ```
 AKS_VNET_ID=$(az network vnet show --name $AKS_VNET_NAME --resource-group $NODE_RESOURCE_GROUP --output tsv --query "id")
 ```
 ## Peer the two virtual networks together
 Since we deployed the AKS cluster in its own virtual network and the Application Gateway in another virtual network, you'll need to peer the two virtual networks together in order for traffic to flow from the Application Gateway to the pods in the cluster.
 Peering the two virtual networks requires running the Azure CLI command two separate times, to ensure that the connection is bi-directional.
 The first command will create a peering connection from the Application Gateway virtual network to the AKS virtual network; the second command will create a peering connection in the other direction.

-1. Create the peering from Application Gateway to AKS by runnig the following:
+1. Create the peering from Application Gateway to AKS by running the following:
 ```
 az network vnet peering create --name $APPGW_TO_AKS_PEERING_NAME --resource-group $RESOURCE_GROUP_NAME --vnet-name $VNET_NAME --remote-vnet $AKS_VNET_ID --allow-vnet-access
 ```

-2. Store Id of Application Gateway Vnet As enviornment variable by running the following:
+2. Store Id of Application Gateway VNet As environment variable by running the following:
 ```
 APPLICATION_GATEWAY_VNET_ID=$(az network vnet show --name $VNET_NAME --resource-group $RESOURCE_GROUP_NAME --output tsv --query "id")
 ```
-3. Create Vnet Peering from AKS to Application Gateway
+3. Create VNet Peering from AKS to Application Gateway
 ```
 az network vnet peering create --name $AKS_TO_APPGW_PEERING_NAME --resource-group $NODE_RESOURCE_GROUP --vnet-name $AKS_VNET_NAME --remote-vnet $APPLICATION_GATEWAY_VNET_ID --allow-vnet-access
 ```